loopsocial/android_traffic_aggregator_example/README.md

 The `FwTrafficAggregatorSdk` init method requires a configuration that can be generated using `FwTrafficAggregatorSdkConfig.Builder`.

-You should set your client ID and possible user ID from your app which will be used for fetching the OAuth authentication token.
+You should set your `clientId` and optional `hostUserID`.
+The `hostUserID` is the user ID from your app which can be used for fetching the OAuth authentication token.
+You can also update the `hostUserId` at runtime in case of user login or logout using `FwTrafficAggregatorSdk.updateHostUserId` method.

 The `FwTrafficAggregatorSdk.init` function gets two callbacks for success and error cases.
 They can be used for debugging, error handling, and for informing the host app about successful SDK initialization.